ahmohbati/SecOn/CloudClient12.04.md

 **This cloud client is considered experimental.
 USE AT YOUR OWN RISK!**

-This guide was written for Security Onion 12.04 and has NOT been tested with Security Onion 14.04 yet.
-If you test with Security Onion 14.04 successfully, please update this Wiki page to reflect that.
+This guide was written for Security Onion 12.04 and will NOT work with Security Onion 14.04.

 #### Security Onion Sensor ####